-- Dominion Bridgeport Fuel Cell Park Green Bank financing in support of the largest fuel cell project in North America a 15 MW project on an old brownfield site in a distressed community using a technology manufactured in Connecticut attracted \$65M in initial investment from Dominion Resources. - CT Solar Lease a unique combination of a tax equity investor, a syndicate of debt providers and the Green Bank to create a \$60 million fund for rooftop solar PV (i.e., residential lease financing for solar PV and commercial leases and PPAs for solar PV).

-- CT Solar Loan a \$10 million pilot public-private partnership between the Green Bank and Sungage Financial (and supported by an ARRA-funded loan loss reserve) resulting in the 1st crowd-funded solar loan program in the country and graduating to a \$100 million pool of capital from the Digital Federal Credit Union, without further Green Bank support, to enable citizens to own solar PV systems installed on their homes. - Energize CT Smart-E Loan a 2nd loan loss reserve provided by the Green Bank using ARRA funds to attract private capital investment for Energize CT Smart-E Loans offered by local community banks and credit unions offering state-wide coverage and supporting the implementation of the CES. - PosiGen a \$5 million subordinated debt investment, with an additional \$5 million option from the Green Bank, into a total fund of \$27 million to support a solar PV lease and energy efficiency energy savings agreement (ESA) product for 1,000 homes in the low-to-moderate income market segment. - C-PACE an offering by the Green Bank of C-PACE funded transactions that resulted in attracting \$24 million in private capital using \$6 million of Green Bank investment to fund a \$30 million securitization of commercial, industrial, non-profit, and multifamily projects.
-A follow-on \$100 million public-private partnership with Hannon Armstrong increased access to capital for C-PACE. - MacArthur Foundation as a result of C.G.S. § 16-245n(d)(2)(C)(iii), the Green Bank can receive grants and investment (e.g., Program Related Investments, or PRIs) from philanthropic foundations.
-In partnership with the MacArthur Foundation, the Green Bank is supporting a \$5 million PRI to support clean energy deployment in the affordable multifamily market segment. - Utility / Green Bank Small Business Partnership under Connecticut statutes (Section 16-245m(d)(2)), there is a Joint Committee of the Green Bank and the Energy Efficiency Board (including the utilities Eversource and Avangrid) that examines opportunities to coordinate the programs and activities funded by both entities.
-The Green Bank, Eversource and Avangrid are working together to identify and engage alternative capital sources to lower the cost of and increase opportunities for project financing.
-The Green Bank's role in particular is to design a structure through which lower cost and greater amounts of private capital could be made available to the utilities' Small Business Energy Advantage programs, lowering the cost for interest rate buydowns and removing the loans from the utilities' balance sheets.
+- Dominion Bridgeport Fuel Cell Park Green Bank financing in support of the largest fuel cell in North America a 15 MW project on an old brownfield site in a distressed community using a technology manufactured in Connecticut attracted \$65M in initial investment from Dominion Resources. - CT Solar Lease a unique combination of a tax equity investor, a syndicate of debt providers and the Green Bank to create a \$70 million fund for rooftop solar PV (i.e., residential lease financing for solar PV and commercial leases and PPAs for solar PV). - CT Solar Loan a \$5 million pilot public-private partnership between the Green Bank and Sungage Financial resulting in the first crowd-funded solar loan program in the country and graduating to a \$100 million pool of capital from the Digital Federal Credit Union to enable citizens to own solar PV systems installed on their homes. - Energize CT Smart-E Loan a second-loss reserve provided by the Green Bank to attract private capital investment for Energize CT Smart-E Loans offered by local community banks and credit unions offering state-wide coverage and supporting the implementation of the CES. - PosiGen a \$5 million subordinated debt investment, with an additional \$5 million option from the Green Bank, into a total fund of \$27 million to support a solar PV lease and energy efficiency energy savings agreement (ESA) product for 1,000 homes in the low-tomoderate income market segment. - C-PACE an offering by the Green Bank of C-PACE funded transactions that resulted in attracting \$24 million in private capital using \$6 million of Green Bank investment to fund a \$30 million securitization of commercial, industrial, non-profit, and multifamily projects.
+A follow-on \$100 million public-private partnership with Hannon Armstrong increased access to capital for C-PACE. - Private Foundations as a result of C.G.S. § 16-245n(d)(2)(C)(iii), the Green Bank can receive grants and investment (e.g., Program Related Investments, or PRIs) from philanthropic foundations. - o MacArthur Foundation In partnership with the MacArthur Foundation, the Green Bank is supporting a \$5 million PRI to support clean energy deployment in the affordable multifamily market segment. - o Kresge Foundation The Green Bank is supporting the deployment of solar PV and battery energy storage systems for affordable housing and community institutions in Connecticut with funding from the Kresge Foundation in the form of a PRI for up to \$3 million and associated grant funding of 5% of the loan amount.

-These partnerships with private capital are positive signs that the funds are ready, willing and able to be supplied to the clean energy marketplace in Connecticut.
+These partnerships with private capital are positive signs that the capital is ready, willing and able to be supplied to the clean energy marketplace in Connecticut.